 Rocket & Balloon Experiments for University Students

 The REXUS and BEXUS programmes offer opportunities for student experiments to be flown on sounding rockets and stratospheric balloons.
-Each flight will carry a payload consisting solely of student experiments.
+Each flight will carries a payload consisting solely of student experiments.

 The REXUS / BEXUS programme is realised under a bilateral Agency Agreement between the German Aerospace Center (DLR) and the Swedish National Space Board (SNSB).
 The Swedish share of the payload has been made available to students from other European countries through a collaboration with the European Space Agency (ESA).

 EuroLaunch, a cooperation between the Esrange Space Center of SSC and the Mobile Rocket Base (MORABA) of DLR, is responsible for the campaign management and operations of the launch vehicles.
-Experts from ESA, SSC and DLR provide technical support to the student teams throughout the project.
+Experts from DLR, SSC, ZARM and ESA provide technical and logistic support to the student teams throughout the project.

 REXUS is an unguided, spin-stabilised, solid-propellant, single stage rocket.
 The vehicle has a length of about 5.6 m and a diameter of 35.6 cm and the total available mass for student experiments is about 30 kg.